DATA-606-SUMMER-2023/Thomas_Data606/docs/draft_proposal.md

 # Research Question(s):
 - Who has top podium finishes?
-- Who has top qualiyfing lap times?
+- Who has top qualiyfing lap times on each track?
 - Does driver who secure pole position go on to win the race?
 - Does starting position set during qualifying session impact driver's chances of achieving top position or podium?